Notecards, Class Expectations, Handshakes and Job Interview Questions, Cubes WS

 - Grades: A = 90% and up, B = 80%-89%, C = 70%-79%, D = 60% to 69%, F = below 60%

 - Excused Absences

-- Late assignments are worth half credit and will only be accepted on or before the day of the chapter test.
+- Late assignments are worth half credit and will only be accepted on or before the day of the unit test.
 Late projects will be worth some points up to a certain date.

 - If you are absent the day before a test and return the day of the test, you will be expected to take the test.
 (Tests are posted well in advance and review day does not include any new information).

-- If you miss a test you will need to make it up within 2 weeks or it will become a zero.
+- If you miss a test you will need to make it up within an appropriate amount of time.
 See me to make

 arrangements for test make-up.